hamidgholami/terraform_lab/practice-questions/README.md

 31. How do you configure Multiple Provider Instances?
     ```txt
-    alias
+    "alias"
-    You can optionally define multiple configurations for the same provider, and select which one to use on a per-resource or per-module basis.
+    You can optionally define multiple configurations for the same provider, and select which one to use on
+    a per-resource or per-module basis.
     ```
 32. Why do we need Multiple Provider instances?
     ```txt